ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Terminal elements are used to support units of work within Virtel such as running a program, transmitting data to a browser, representing a VTAM LU to a VTAM APPLICATION.
 These are just a few examples.
 Terminal elements are defined to Virtel as either dynamic, static or pool.
 The following Summary Display lists the terminals delivered in the default installation.

 |image73|
-*Terminal definitions*
+*Terminal Definitions*

 The terminal name is used to associate terminals with lines and transactions.
 In the example for the line C-HTTP(41002) we had a terminal prefix of CL.
 So terminals CLLOC000-CLLOC079 and CLVTA000-CLVTA079 will be associated with this line.
 Our Transaction CLI-10 requires a terminal whose prefix is CLVTA.
 CL terminals are allocated top down, meaning that the terminal allocated to the transaction will be the highest CLVTA079.
 The display shows that CLLOC000-CLLOC079 are static terminal entries.
 CLVTA000-CLVTA079 are dynamic entries and point to a pool called \*W2HPOOL.
 Whenever a terminal is required from a pool the terminal name returned will be the first free terminal within the pool.
 Defining pool terminals is through the use of the Pool name in the terminal definition.
 So in the pool \*W2HPOOL terminals whose name begin with W2HTP000-WH2HTP079 have been defined.
 So, when the TSO transaction is kicked off Virtel will request a terminal whose name begins CLVTA, CLVTA079 will be assigned.
 This will grab the first available terminal in the \*W2HPOOL as that is where CLVTA points to.
 The first available terminal in the pool will be W2HTP000.
 Virtel always works from the lowest free name entry when returning pool entries.

 |image74|
 *Terminal Pool definition*

-Terminal definitions defined with Arbo configuration statements:-
+Terminal Definitions defined with Arbo configuration statements:-

 ::